Quantum gravitational stellar evolution beyond shell-crossing singularities: Modelling the non-isolated thin shell as the future of SCS

 The Darmois-Israel junction conditions, which generally allow for the study of the evolution of a spacetime where different solutions of the field equations are matched at a common boundary, are typically applied in simplified contexts, such as the Oppenheimer-Snyder model or the isolated thin-shell case \cite{Poisson2004Toolkit}.
 Regarding the effective model under consideration, several works have explored both directions (see \cite{Bobula:2023kbo,Lewandowski:2022zce,Fazzini:2023scu,Giesel:2023hys} for the effective Oppenheimer-Snyder case, and \cite{Fazzini25} for thin-shell collapse).
 The scenario addressed here is more complex, as the (singular) boundary we investigate through the Darmois-Israel formalism forms \emph{during} the dynamics (at the SCS) from regular initial data.
 Moreover, this is not an isolated thin shell; when the first SCS occurs during the LTB evolution, the region inside the shell is filled with matter and is, in general, dynamical.
 Conversely, in the isolated thin-shell case, the interior is typically assumed to be Minkowski and the exterior an effective Schwarzschild metric at all times \cite{Fazzini25}.

 In more detail, we generalize the formulation presented in \cite{Fazzini25}.
-Specifically, we consider an effective Schwarzschild metric for the exterior, while for the interior we adopt the effective solution from \cite{Kelly:2020lec}, which constitutes the spherically symmetric formulation of the effective LQC solution \cite{Ashtekar:2006wn}. {This scenario is related to the Fig. \ref{schematic_plot} as follows: here the shells bouncing at early times encode homogeneous and isotropic geometry whereas the shells bouncing at late times encode vacuum geometry.} We are therefore implicitly assuming that the density profile before the bounce has a negligible tail, ensuring that few matter shells intersect during the bounce of the star.
+Specifically, we consider an effective Schwarzschild metric for the exterior, while for the interior we adopt the effective solution from \cite{Kelly:2020lec}, which constitutes the spherically symmetric formulation of the effective LQC solution \cite{Ashtekar:2006wn}.
+We stress at this point that these requirement does not mean the study of the effective Oppenheimer-Snyder collapse.
+Even though we model the interior as an homogeneous cosmology, and the exterior as vacuum, we allow a thin dust shell to be present at the boundary (due to SCS formation), which requires the violation of the second Darmois-Israel junction condition, which becomes an evolution equation for the shell itself. {This scenario is related to the Fig. \ref{schematic_plot} as follows: here the shells bouncing at early times encode homogeneous and isotropic geometry whereas the shells bouncing at late times encode vacuum geometry.} We are therefore implicitly assuming that the density profile before the bounce has a negligible tail, ensuring that few matter shells intersect during the bounce of the star.
 Indeed, we set the initial conditions in the post-bounce phase for the interior and describe the exterior using the effective Schwarzschild metric in retarded PG coordinates, which capture the non-trapped region, the white hole region, and the second asymptotic region of the maximal extension of the effective Schwarzschild spacetime \cite{Kelly:2020uwj}.
 Furthermore, we assume a positive shell radial velocity at the initial time (representing an expanding non-isolated thin shell) and locate the shell between $r_\mathrm{min}$ and the inner horizon of the effective vacuum solution \cite{Lewandowski:2022zce}.